johnnzhou/johnnzhou-.github.io/_projects/procabulary.md

 **Design Ideas**

-Based on the tasks and research result, we came up with 3 ideas that address different tasks.
+Based on the tasks and research results, we came up with 3 ideas that address different tasks.
 ![](/images/procab_design_ideas.png)

-After weighing all the pros and cons, we chose to combine the second and the third designs.
-Together, these 2 designs address a majority of goals we identified from our participants: pinpointing new terms and vocabularies, reviewing and getting familiarized with those new words/info, and evaluating their proess.
+After weighing all the pros and cons, we chose to combine the second and third designs.
+Together, these 2 designs address a majority of goals we identified from our participants: pinpointing new terms and vocabularies, reviewing and getting familiarized with those new words/info, and evaluating their progress.

 ![](/images/procab_solution_analysis.jpg)

-The combiend design contains a wearable to support audio recording as well as a smartphone for data presentation.
+The combined design contains a wearable to support audio recording as well as a smartphone for data presentation.
 Smartphones make analysis and reflection on those captured data much easier, and wearable allows for a less intrusive method of continuous speech capture.

 <blockquote>
 Learning a new language can be intimidating, we want to make the process quicker and smoother.